-In the audio one part that stood out for me was when they talked about celebrities' influencing our nutrition with their 'cultural foot print' and the role celebrities play in these types of trends.
+In the audio what stood out for me was celebrities' influencing our nutrition with their 'cultural foot print' and the role celebrities play in these types of trends.
 We need to stop hopping on band wagons of what diet everyone is doing without first seriously evaluating if it'll work for us, or how we can ease into it first to test the waters.
 Nutrition is so specialized for each person, how would we trust that a celebrity knows what feels right for our body?

 Band Wagons & Buzz Words

-So one of the biggest problems here is actually just people hopping on band wagons.
+The big problem here is people hopping on band wagons.
 Buzz words.
 When we hear 'gluten is bad' and we rush into a gluten-free diet in hopes of feeling better and/or losing weight - we haven't really given our body a fair chance.
 I believe strongly that we need to allow our body tell us what IT needs and respect it that way, do proper research on whether or not something will work for us, and quietly experiment, taking note of how it feels for us rather than taking others' choices & opinions and applying it to our life and our own body without a second thought.
 (Don't sheeple.)

 I'm going to take you through a series of common questions that I get - with the answers' goal being to help clear some of the murkiness away.

 What is gluten?

 Gluten is the protein-carbohydrate mixture that is contained in wheat, rye, and barley.